kedacore/keda-docs/content/docs/2.0/scalers/redis-lists.md

     databaseIndex: "0" # optional
 ```

-The `address` field in the spec holds the host and port of the redis server.
-This could be an external redis server or one running in the kubernetes cluster.
+The `address` field in the spec holds the host and port of the Redis server.
+The value should be the name of the environment variable in the deployment/job that contains the actual value for the Redis server address.

 As an alternative to the `address` field the user can specify `host` and `port` parameters.
+If you would prefer to specify on actual value for the `address`, then the TriggerAuthentication object could used to define the value.

-Provide the `password` field if the redis server requires a password.
+Provide the `password` field if the Redis server requires a password.
 Both the hostname and password fields need to be set to the names of the environment variables in the target deployment that contain the host name and password respectively.

 The `listName` parameter in the spec points to the Redis List that you want to monitor.
 The `listLength` parameter defines the average target value for the Horizontal Pod Autoscaler (HPA).